How has the platform faired? Should medical communications agencies be considering adding chatbots to their marketing mix?

 My website’s design is what some would call very Swiss.
 It has a lot of whitespace, it’s pretty minimalistic and there are almost no colors in it.
 In short, it’s not exactly emotional.
 The chat bot on the other hand sends emojis, laughs and makes jokes.
 It has emotions.
 In other words: it has personality.

 For those looking to start out on the road to developing their own chatbot, the tooling and set up can seem fragmented and confusing.
-We’d recommend that anyone starting out take a good look at Wit.ai, the Facebook-owned NLP & intent parsing platform.
+As a specialist medical communications agency, we’d recommend that anyone starting out take a good look at Wit.ai, the Facebook-owned NLP & intent parsing platform.
 It has a reasonably intuitive interface for developers and non-techies alike to start “training” a chatbot to being parsing intent user-submitted sentences.

 The screenshot above shows an example of a YourMD-style conversational we’ve trained to recognise the intent behind each part of a sentence.
 You can see how being able to match free-form user inputs to defined intents allows us to programmatically evaluate the response required to the combination of these three intents.